hburden/DAT255/schedule_project_handoff.md

 Please add your group number to a `Free` slot.
 Please leave the slots marked `Spare` to groups that require a specific day.
 If possible, fill up days before you start another (if the day does not matter to you).

+You going to have access to following: micro HDMI and VGA connected to projector,blackboard.
+I also recommend using some recording tool
+Recommended recording tools(both need root):
+- SCR Screen Recorder Free
+- Z - Screen recorder

 Each group will have about 15 minutes to present.
 Try to use 10 mins for presentation and leave 5 mins for questions.
 You presentation should focus on:

-You going to have access to following: micro HDMI and VGA connected to projector,blackboard.
-I also recommend using some recording tool

 - What does your app do?
 - What makes it special?